 Sirius only laughed.
 “It’s fine.
 Don’t worry.
 I was just joking.
-Only, it’s amusing to hear you wonder at my knowledge of pop culture when you’re the one who confused Batman with Superman just a minute ago.”
+Only, it’s amusing to hear you wonder at my knowledge of pop culture when you’re the one who confuses Batman with Superman.”

 “Hmm.
 But, a life, huh?
 I remember you telling me once that you didn’t have any family left on Earth, but did you leave a girlfriend behind, perhaps?”